gdmbenedict/gdmbenedict/README.md

 ![Screenshot 2023-12-12 224759](https://github.com/gdmbenedict/gdmbenedict/assets/97464794/e00b40a1-ca96-424e-bb88-905245957e84)

 If you just want to see smoeone play it, you can thanks to the kind people who have played the game and put up videos of it on youtube.
-You can watch the videos by clicking on the image below.
+You can watch the videos by clicking on the video below.

 [![Hospital Horror Videos](https://img.youtube.com/vi/aiAVZlFRoz8/0.jpg)](https://www.youtube.com/watch?v=aiAVZlFRoz8&list=PLj5bBtNjiCmnI7jya1zTzuOpzrbn9Z07t)